OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 1. Try to minimize the number of things that cross over Space boundaries.
 1. Things that are concerned primarily with deployment design through to creating a release: owned by the **Source Space**.

-    - Projects, channels, project and library variable sets
+    - Projects, deployment process, channels, project and library variable sets

 1. Things that are concerned primarily with deployment: owned by the Space performing the deployment.